moyasuxin/real-fyp/ml/SCORING_METHODOLOGY.md

 ### References

 - Malaysian Qualifications Agency.
-(2017). _Guidelines on Employability Skills for Malaysian Graduates_.
-MQA.
+(2017). _Code of Practice for Programme Accreditation_ (2nd ed.).
+Retrieved from https://www2.mqa.gov.my/qad/v2/
 - Kuh, G. D. (2008). _High-Impact Educational Practices: What They Are, Who Has Access to Them, and Why They Matter_.
 Association of American Colleges and Universities.
+Retrieved from https://www.aacu.org/publications-research/publications/high-impact-educational-practices-what-they-are-who-has-access

 ---